-As we close-out the year, it’s a great time to discuss what most of us are doing now – planning for 2019.
-2018 is done.
-It’s in the past.
+As we close out the year, it’s a great time to discuss what most of us are doing now – planning for the new year.
 For most of us, it’s been a very good year – but still... it’s now in the past.
-As we all look forward to the new year and are starting “fresh,” using new or reinforced experiences from 2018 for 2019, one fundamental recommendation is to develop your plan.
+As we all look forward to the new year and are starting “fresh,” using new or reinforced experiences last year for the upcoming year, one fundamental recommendation is to develop your plan.
 Plans are interesting because they span such a range of focus and depth.

 Whether you have a formal plan or an informal plan – you still have a plan.
 It all depends upon your professional aptitude and/or capability to set a real target and approach, and most importantly, to incorporate it into execution over the next year.
 Plans can be much more than the traditional “company business plan,” they can focus on your office/group/team, and most importantly... you.

 What is a plan?
 At its essence – an understanding of where you are now, where you want to be, and how you will approach getting there.
 Since plans are prepared at a specific point in time, using the best available information, things change and therefore your plans need to be reviewed and adjusted as needed.
 The check-in process is often viewed as the most important aspect of plan management.
 When this doesn’t occur, plans get a bad name... labeled as something that is done every year... sits on a shelf, and gets ‘updated’ annually, rather than being used as a tool to remind, drive, and... succeed.